 \textit{Inputs}.
-The defender chooses a finite set of secret values and public values.
-For this example, he randomly chooses 1,105 server's private keys and 65 user public keys (uniformly spread through the space of keys).
-In total, he uses 71,825 test cases.
+The server takes users' public key and its own private key to generate a common key.
+The defender uses \toolname to obtain 1,105 server's private keys and 65 public keys where the public keys are ordered by their number of set bits.
+In total, there are 71,825 test cases.

-\textit{Leakages}.
-For each private key, \toolname varies public keys and measures the execution time of the server to generate the common key (Fig.~\ref{fig:GF-initial} (a)).
-Next, \toolname creates timing functions from the discrete timing observations and discovers $34$ classes of observations with $\varepsilon=0.1$ (Fig.~\ref{fig:GF-clustered} (b)).
+\textit{Side Channel Discovery}.
+For each secret key, \toolname varies public keys and measures the execution time to generate the common key.
+Next, \toolname uses B-spline and creates timing functions for each secret.
+The next step is to find the equivalence relations over the secret input using the functional clustering.
+The defender provides $L_1$-norm and $\varepsilon_{\scalebox{.6}{0,1}}=0.1$ as parameters to the hierarchal clustering, and \toolname discovers $34$ clusters as shown in Figure~\ref{fig:GF-clustered} (c).
+This step partitions 1,105 secret values into $34$ distinguishable classes.

-\textit{Explanation}.
-On the instrumented GabFeed, for each secret value, \toolname fits functions for each auxiliary variable.
-Figure~\ref{fig:GF-DT} (c) shows the decision tree model learned for GabFeed.
-Using this model, he realizes that the number of basic block calls at line 18 of \texttt{standardMultiply} method explains different classes of observations.
-The basic block executes expensive shift left and add operations over BigIntegers.
-The split value in the decision tree model is linear function of the public input with different slopes.
-The functions are linear since the basic block is triggered as the number of set bits in the public key, and the slope of functions are determined by the number of calls to the \texttt{standardMultiply} method that depends on the number of set bits in the secret key minus one.
-This vulnerability is an instance of timing leaks in the square-and-multiply algorithm~\cite{kocher1996timing}.
+\textit{Side Channel Explanation}.
+The next step is to find out what properties of secret keys are leaking. \toolname runs the same secret and public inputs over the instrumented GabFeed and obtains $43$ different auxiliary features.
+Given the basic block evaluations and the cluster for each secret value, the task is to learn what basic blocks contribute to different clusters. \toolname uses the CART algorithm and produces the model in Figure~\ref{fig:GF-DT} (d).
+Using this model, the defender observes that the number of basic block calls at line 18 of the \texttt{standardMultiply} method explains different clusters.
+The edge values in the decision tree model is a linear function of the public input with different slopes.
+Inspecting the source code, the basic block executes expensive shift left and add operations over BigIntegers of public keys for each set bit in the secret key.
+The slopes in the edge values of the decision tree model depend on the number of set bits in the secret key.

-\textit{Mitigation}.
-The clustering over the first derivative timing functions found 32 classes of observations with $\varepsilon^1 = 0.01$.
-This indicates the leaks over the shape of functions for remote attackers.
-Let's assume the defender quantizes (mitigates) execution time ~\cite{askarov2010predictive} where the mitigator releases the events at certain times like \{4.5,9,13.5,\ldots\}.
-Figure~\ref{fig:GF-mitigated-clustered} (d) shows 27 classes of observations discovered after applying this mitigator.

-\textit{Highlights}.
-The decision tree model explains the calls to an expensive basic block is linear function of public input where the slope depends on the secret inputs.
-The clustering over mitigated observations shows a slight reduction in the strength of leaks.
-The overall algorithm takes less than 75 seconds.
+\textit{Usefulness:} The decision tree explains that the calls to an expensive basic block is a linear function of public key where the slope depends on the number of set bits in secret key.
+GabFeed authentication algorithm leaks set bits in the secret. \textit{Scalability:} The overall computation time is about 2 mins.